TlaskalV/trace_gas_oxidation_and_warming/README.md

 ## File description

-Raw sequences together with subject's metadata are available at NCBI/ENA *to be added*.
+Raw sequences together with subject's metadata are available at ENA PRJEB98590.
 Processed data are available at figshare  *to be added*.

 ## References